sbkuehn/refArch-k8sAzure/apim-appGw/README.md

 **Deployment Notes**
 <br><br>There are a few additional files in this folder:
-<br>1) **echo-api.yaml** - once the K8s cluster is deployed, apply this yaml file to the K8s cluster by running kubectl apply -f echo-api.yaml (as is, no adjustments).
-The yaml file has already been adjusted from an internal ingress GitHub sample repo, located <a href="https://github.com/kubernetes/ingress-nginx/blob/master/docs/examples/customization/external-auth-headers/deploy/echo-service.yaml">here</a>.
-The major tweaks to this yaml file are related to removing the auth headers from the original.
-Deploying the echo service allows the Application Gateway to use a custom probe for backend health reporting.
-<br>2) **appGwDeploy.json** - this is the ARM template that adds an Application Gateway to the final deployment.
-The SSL cert password needs to be passed as a string vs. a secure string.
-There is a custom probe that leans on an echo service you deploy prior to deploying the Application Gateway.
+<br>1) **appGwApimDeploy.json** - this is the deployment ARM template for both the Application Gateway and the API Management Gateway.
+The APIM is set as internal and the healthcheck API code is configured as an API, an API operation, and an API policy.
+The end configuration has a custom healthcheck API exposed on the APIM that allows the Application Gateway's backends to report as healthy.
-<br>3) **appGwParams.json** - this is the parameters file for the ARM template deployment.
+<br>2) **appGwApimParams.json** - these are the parameters for the Application Gateway and APIM deployment.
-<br><br>Deploying all 3 files will add an Application Gateway to your existing internal K8s cluster.
-The Application Gateway will have a public IP address, have WAF enabled, and WAF rules are configured for deployment.
-All configurations can be adjusted to fit your deployment requirements.

 **Information on K8s Configuration**
 <br><br>Within this folder, you will find the following files: